johnnyfekete/hardcoded-replacer/README.md

 - Automatically add the original text and key to a JSON file
 - Configurable replacement format
 - Command to set custom replacement format

-## Installation

-1. Download the `.vsix` file from the releases page.
-2. Open Visual Studio Code.
-3. Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X).
-4. Click on the "..." menu in the top-right corner of the Extensions view.
-5. Choose "Install from VSIX..." and select the downloaded `.vsix` file.

 ## Usage